 Music – A Level

-Music will develop your practical, creative and analytical skills.
+A Level Music will develop your practical, creative and analytical skills.
 The course looks at your aural skills and musical understanding in order to develop a firm foundation for analysing music.
 The course also requires you to be creative and to perform on your chosen instrument as a soloist, in an ensemble or using music technology, whilst also focusing on your composition skills.
+You do not need Music GCSE to take A Level Music; an understanding of written notation and a passion for playing your instrument or for singing is the most important thing.

-There are many opportunities to join in with musical ensembles within college, including orchestra, choir and pop/rock ensembles and many more.
-The college puts on music concerts each year and students also perform at Middlesbrough Town Hall at Christmas.
+There are many opportunities to join in with musical ensembles within college, including orchestra, choir and pop/ rock ensembles and many more.
+The college puts on music concerts each year and students also perform at Middlesbrough Town Hall at Christmas and at other events in the local community.
 There is also a Christmas musical production every year.

 You do not need Music GCSE to take A Level Music, an understanding of written notation and a passion for playing your instrument or for singing is the most important thing.